What is a Timing Device Assembler or Adjuster?

 The states with the most job growth for Timing Device Assembler or Adjuster are Ohio and Illinois.
 Watch out if you plan on working in Illinois or Ohio.
 These states have the worst job growth for this type of profession.

-Timing Device Assembler or Adjuster Average Salary
+What is the Average Salary of a Timing Device Assembler or Adjuster

 Timing Device Assemblers and Adjusters who work in Pennsylvania, Tennessee, or Oklahoma, make the highest salaries.